jeffplourd/mvp/_PRESS-RELEASE.md

   But what if there were an app that could help?

-  You whip out your phone or open a new tab in your browser and go to "an app" (WordWallet) to lookup the meaning of the unfamiliar word.
+  You whip out your phone or open a new tab in your browser and go to "an app" (WordWallet) to lookup the meaning of the unfamiliar word or concept.
 Instead of reading an esoteric definition, you watch and listen to a brief, snapchat-like video that introduces the word.

   Later that night or the next morning, you spend 5-10 minutes re-watching brief, entertaining snapchat-like videos that explain the word and how to use it, followed by exercises that allow you to play with and get a better understanding of the word.